raDiesle/adventurio/README.md

 # choose your own adventure CYOA book creator editor online

 The idea is to create a Choose your own adventure text base social game creator, focused on mobile, but also working for desktop.

-Technologies used:
+#### Technologies:

 * Very clear architecture, REST-based
 * JavaScript
+* jQuery
 * jQuery Validator plugin
 * jQuery Mobile
-* jQuery
 * Backbone.js
 * Underscore
 * Handlebars
-* currently couchdb -> port later to appengine and google cloud storage ( Because of REST PATCH operation on JSON files and authorization)
+* deprecated: currently couchdb

-* couchdb authentication
+* deprecated: couchdb authentication
 * Optional, jQuery Mobile can be exchanged with Twitter boostrap later on

+#### TODO, port to technologies:
+* Thorax and lumber
+* appengine
+* google cloud storage
+  ( Because of REST PATCH operation on JSON files and authorization)

+### Jump in: Project explanation for developers

+* a story = model is one complex json object

+#### Overall Goals

+* easy to use and understand
+* guide how to use
-* Goals: easy to use and understand, flexible and unlimited possibilities to customize, Offline Support, Multi language support, Tests, social connection
+* flexible and unlimited possibilities to customize
+* Offline Support
+* Multi language support
+* Tests, social connection

 Want to join or collaborate, contact me by david.amend@it-amend.de or chat at gmail or skype: raDies_chen